apothan/open-tour-website-lib/README.md

 ```
 php bin/console cache:clear
 ```

-access routes in the bundle by adding /OT prefix your site's root URL.
+Add your DB details in the .env file

 Requires: